 On our holidays to Tenerife, we’ll visit Santa Cruz, the joint and vibrant capital of the Canary Islands.
 Highlights of the city include its variety of museums and art galleries, García Sanabria Park, Plaza de los Patos and it’s a great place for shopping!
 It’s also famous for its annual carnival festival, the second biggest in the world after Rio de Janeiro in Brazil.

-A Guided Holiday Experience In Tenerife
+What To Expect On A Holiday In Tenerife

 Tenerife is so much more than just a beach resort.
 The Island of Eternal Spring, Tenerife has a rugged volcanic landscape, which is dominated by Mount Teide.
 It has black and golden sand beaches along its 213 miles of coastline and boasts many attractions.
 With year-round sunshine, charming colonial towns and impressive volcanic landscapes, there's a good reason Tenerife is the most popular of the Canary Islands and one of the best holidays to Spain.